-“All right Ladies, let’s get this show on the road,” Mel Peterson called as she came into the main gym.
+“All right ladies let’s get this show on the road,” Mel Peterson called as she came into the main gym.

-Jane McCormick got up from the lounge area where she had been sitting with her best friend and teammate, Alexis O’Neill, and began going down the stairs to the lower floor.
-The other three girls in her training group were already gathering in the center of the of the floor exercise mat for their pre-workout circle.
+Jane McCormick got up from the lounge area where she had been sitting with her best friend and teammate, Alexis O’Neill, and went down the stairs to the lower floor.
+The other two girls in her training group were already gathering in the center of the of the floor exercise mat for their pre-workout circle.
 As she reached the bottom of the stairs, Jane caught sight of a small, dark-haired girl dressed in a leotard and shorts, following Mel across the floor.
 The girl was not a member of their gym, but Jane recognized her immediately.

 “Hey, what’s ZZ Graham doing here?” she asked Alexis.

 Alexis’s head whipped around faster than a figure skater’s.
 “Where?”

 They watched as ZZ took a place among the others circling up in the center of the floor.
 “Looks like she’s training with us,” Alexis said.